 In fiscal year (FY) 2021, OJJDP awarded more than $89 million to support mentoring programs and services for youth.
 And in (FY) 2022, the National Institute of Justice (NIJ) awarded over $1 million in support of rigorous youth mentoring research and evaluation projects.

-Mentoring services can be one-on-one, peer-to-peer, in a group, or a combination of those types.
-Diverse in design and implementation, mentoring programs share a common aim of providing young people with structured support from older or more experienced people, such as adult volunteers or students at higher grade levels.
-Studies suggest that mentoring programs may be enhanced with training and support for mentors, while mentoring relationships that end prematurely can be harmful for youth.
+Mentoring services can be one-on-one, peer-to-peer, in a group, or a combination.
+Diverse in their design and implementation, mentoring programs aim to provide young people with structured support from older or more experienced people, such as adult volunteers or students at higher grade levels.

-OJJDP’s Model Programs Guide contains evaluations of mentoring programs.
-The guide presents evaluation findings from more than 50 mentoring programs assessed under the National Institute of Justice’s CrimeSolutions research evidence standards, and provides comprehensive reviews of the research literature on mentoring.
+Additionally, OJJDP’s Model Programs Guide contains evaluations of more than 50 mentoring programs and provides comprehensive reviews of the research literature on mentoring.